Desponark/Steering-Behaviours-Demo/README.md

 It also serves the purpose of a testbed for a private godot project I'm working on with a friend.

-**An improved version of my Steering Behaviours (combined with a Finite-State Machine) can be found here: https://github.com/Desponark/SimpleAI**
+**An improved (and fixed) version of my Steering Behaviours in combination with a Finite-State Machine for creating game AI can be found here: https://github.com/Desponark/SimpleAI**

 ## Engine / Language
 - Godot 4.1 Mono / C#